 Activities on campus: Amherst Christian Fellowship, Glee Club, Outing Club, WAMH 89.3 Radio DJ, German Club, French Club

 Hobbies: Playing basketball, reading, watching movies, hiking, camping, canoeing

 Hi everyone!
 I’m Aahnix, and I’m not in Kansas anymore!
-I am currently majoring in the ‘Undeclared’ field, where the possibilities are limitless…My academic interests are focused in linguistics, biology and neuroscience, and languages, so I’m taking advantage of the open curriculum and the Five College Consortium.
-I enjoy getting off campus a few times every week for my linguistics classes at UMASS.
-Currently participating in the college radio station, Glee Club, Outing Club, Amherst Christian Fellowship, and the French and German Clubs, I am very involved on campus.
+I’m taking advantage of Amherst's open curriculum and the Five College Consortium; I enjoy getting off campus a few times every week for my linguistics classes at UMass.
+I am currently creating an interdisciplinary major, "Linguistics with a Concentration in Neuroscience," which incorporates classes at Amherst, UMass, and University of Goettingen, where I'll be studying abroad in the spring.
+Currently participating in the college radio station, Glee Club, Outing Club, Amherst Christian Fellowship, and ~mildly~ the French and German Clubs, I am very involved on campus.
 When I’m not performing in concerts or talking to the Pioneer Valley through the airwaves, you can find me playing basketball with my friends, Val-sitting, or taking apart my bike.

 Name: Helena Burgueño ‘19